kosl/ihipp-examples/docs/week2.md

 ### For construct

-Simply put, a'for' construct can be seen as  a parallelised 'for' loop.
+Simply put, a 'for' construct can be seen as  a parallelised 'for' loop.
 We can specify the for construct as

 ~~~c
 #pragma omp for [clause[[,]clause]...]